logo

 The Moravian motto became, “The Lamb is worthy to receive the reward of His sufferings.”
 As more Moravian believers left their familiar surrounding for foreign fields, they started a custom became to wave goodbye from their boats to teary friends and shout out, “The Lamb is worthy to receive the reward of His sufferings!”

 This one fellowship in modern-day Saxony of Germany sent hundreds of missionaries to far flung outposts all over the world: the Caribbean islands, North and South America, the Arctic, Africa and the Far East.
-People were trained in practical skills like shoemaking so that they could move anywhere on the planet and root down.
+People in this community were trained in practical skills like shoemaking so that they could move anywhere on the planet and root down.

 Their little mission’s movement in the following two decades sent out more missionaries than all Protestants and Anglicans had sent out in the previous two centuries!
 The prayer meeting that started during the spiritual renewal continued unabated, 24 hours a day, for 100 years!
 The prayer room became a furnace that stoked their missions fire and ignited passion in the hearts of the pray-ers.
 Within 150 years, this movement sent out a total of 2,158 of its members to countries all over the world.
 This was of course in the days when there was no electricity, computers, cars or airplanes.
 Nothing stopped them from making Jesus’ Name famous to the ends of the earth.